 Reciting Durood During Prayers

-It is a common practice to recite durood (greetings, blessings and salutations) on the prophet during the "jalsa" or so-called sitting down position in prayer.
+It is a common practice to recite durood (greetings, blessings and salutations) on the prophet during the so-called sitting down position in prayer.
 Almost the entire duration of this position of prayer is spent on commemorating Prophet Muhammad as well as Prophet Abraham.
-The duroods are recited in each prayer, up to twenty-seven times a day in five daily prayers by traditionalists.
+The duroods are recited in each prayer, up to twenty-seven times a day in five daily prayers by Muslims.

 Quranic reason to why it is inappropriate to dedicate any part of prayer to the prophets